 - Koh Chang: Natural unspoiled beauty and tranquility – Take a boat and a minibus for around 350 Baht.

-- Back to Bangkok: Thailand’s Chaotic Capital, a must for any travelers and fantastic connections for the rest of Asia – Take a boat and coach for around 350 Baht.
+- Back to Bangkok: Thailand’s Chaotic Capital, a must for any travellers and fantastic connections for the rest of Asia – Take a boat and coach for around 350 Baht.